hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

             for level in range(0, max_level + 1)
         ]

-        # pass the kernel function signatures and compile the cuda code
+        # pass the kernel function signatures and compile the CUDA code
         self.define_module("gaussian_ci.cu", kernel_function_signatures)
   ```
 - kernel_function_name_for_level: Return the name of the kernel for the given level.
 Can return different names for different levels (as you maybe have written